rust-lang/rustfmt/Configurations.md

 ## `struct_lit_width`

-Maximum width in the body of a struct lit before falling back to vertical formatting
+Maximum width in the body of a struct lit *expression* before falling back to vertical formatting

 - **Default value**: `18`
 - **Possible values**: any positive integer